-- A. The results of the excess soil analysis are compared to the standards using either the singlepoint compliance rules or the statistical compliance rules and the results are less than or equal to the excess soil standard; and - B. The result of the leachate analysis is compared directly to the Leachate Screening Level and the result is less than or equal to the Leachate Screening Level. - C. There is no evidence of the presence of a contaminant in the soil as a result of visual or olfactory observations as listed in Part III. - 12.
-Single Point Compliance: Excess soil is deemed to meet the applicable excess soil standards at the reuse site using single point compliance if the following requirements are met: - A. the applicable excess soil reuse standard is met at each sampling point from which a sample is taken for soil analysis; or - B. if two or more in-situ samples of excess soil are taken from sampling points at the same sampling location, as specified in O. Reg.
+- i.
+An excess soil standard is deemed to be met for the purpose of this Regulation if the standard is met, using either the single-point compliance rules or the statistical compliance rules. - ii.
+Leachate analysis is completed when required (i.e., when subscript "a" is present in a relevant cell or cells of the standards table for a contaminant of potential concern), the result of the leachate analysis is compared directly to the Leachate Screening Level and the result is less than or equal to the Leachate Screening Level. - iii.
+There is no evidence of the presence of a contaminant in the soil as a result of visual or olfactory observations as listed in Part III.

+- 13) Single Point Compliance: The applicable excess soil standard is deemed to be met at the reuse site using single point compliance if the following requirements are met: - i. the applicable excess soil standard is met at each sampling point from which a sample is taken for soil analysis; or - ii. if two or more in-situ samples of excess soil are taken from sampling points at the same sampling location, as specified in O. Reg.
 153/04, s.
-48 (4), that are at the same depth, the excess soil is deemed to meet the applicable standard if the average of the sampling results meets the standard. - 13.
-Statistical Compliance Excess soil is deemed to meet applicable excess soil standards at the reuse site using statistical compliance if the following requirements are met: - A. The 90th percentile of the data set (90% of the samples) must meet the applicable excess soil reuse standards. - B. The upper 95% confidence limit of the mean concentration of the samples must meet the applicable excess soil reuse standards. - C. No single sample within the data set exceeds applicable ceiling values that are corresponding to excess soil reuse standards, as specified in the following subsections: - i.
-For an excess soil standard, the ceiling values are provided in the correspondingly numbered Table of Ceiling Values (e.g. 2-9 and 2.1-9.1) provided in Appendix 3.

-- ii.
-For an excess soil reuse standard that is derived using the BRAT or other risk assessment, site-specific ceiling values should be derived using the Ministry's approach. - D. A minimum of twenty (20) soil samples that are collected from excess soil that has similar soil characteristics and may be impacted by similar process, or if soil from one population. - E. The statistical compliance approach is not being used in respect of pH levels in excess soil being analyzed as required by clause 41(1) (b) of O. Reg.
-153/04.
+48 (4), that are at the same depth, the excess soil standard is deemed to be met if the average of these sampling results are less than or equal to the applicable excess soil standard. - iii.
+The averaging provision set out immediately above does not allow for compositing of samples of soil that will be analyzed for volatile contaminants, including volatile organic compounds. - 14) Statistical Compliance: The applicable excess soil standard is deemed to be met at the reuse site using statistical compliance if the following requirements are met: - i.
+The 90th percentile of the data set (90% of the samples) must be less than or equal to the applicable excess soil standard. - ii.
+The upper 95% confidence limit of the mean concentration of the samples must be less than or equal to the applicable excess soil standard. - iii.
+No single sample within the data set exceeds the corresponding ceiling value for that contaminant.
+Ceiling values are specified below: - 1.
+For an excess soil standard provided in Appendix 1, the ceiling value is provided in the correspondingly numbered Table of Ceiling Values provided in Appendix 3. - 2.
+For a site-specific excess soil standard that is derived using the BRAT or other risk assessment method, a site-specific ceiling value should be derived using the ministry's approach which is detailed in the Rationale document. - iv.
+Statistical compliance is only valid when a minimum of twenty (20) discrete soil samples have been collected for soil analysis.
+The samples must come from soil within an area of potential environmental concern or soil that has similar soil characteristics and that is interpreted to be impacted by a similar process. - v.
+The statistical compliance approach cannot be used in respect of pH levels in excess soil being analyzed as required by clause 41(1) (b) of O. Reg.
+153/04. - vi.
+An individual who undertakes an assessment of excess soil results utilizing the statistical compliance approach must be familiar with statistical methods and/or consult with someone having this expertise.